Theming

 # Media Queries

 HiQ has fluid typography built in.
-Behind-the-scenes, we use two custom media queries that are defined using the custom media queries PostCSS plugin.
+Behind-the-scenes, we use two custom media queries that are defined using the custom media queries PostCSS plugin (opens new window).
 If you are using your own PostCSS setup, we recommend using this plugin and defining your own media queries this way.
 This will make them easily reusable throughout your project.

 Here are some example media queries: